 Then print out the calendar and share with your students’ parents.
 You’re welcome to leave everything the way I’ve written it too.
 That’s what I am loving about editable PDFs – the flexibility of customizing documents.

 Full disclosure, DJ Inkers gave me a copy of their Kidillywinks clip art and fonts in exchange for sharing this with you.
 Of course, I’ve had their Kidillywinks work since I was teaching kindergarten (waaaay before Fun-A-Day was born).
 My most recent copy was just lost to a corrupted hard drive, so I was so excited to get my hands on it again.
-They’re my favorite clip art and font creators, and I use them often with projects I make for preschool – like this homework calendar!
-If you’re looking for more information about DJ Inkers, check out their Pinterest boards, their Facebook page, or sign up for one of their newsletters.
+They’re one of my favorite clip art and font creators, and I use them often with projects I make for preschool – like this homework calendar!

-How do you handle homework for preschool and kindergarten?
+How do you handle preschool homework (or kindergarten homework)?

-The photo on the left takes you to the calendar set.
+The photo below on the left takes you to the calendar set.
 The photo on the right takes you to Preschool Teacher 101, a membership site I’ve co-created.
-Members will have access to the calendars, along with weekly lesson plans and future trainings and more special products.
+Members will have access to the calendars, along with weekly lesson plans, future trainings, and more special products.
 Click on the photo to take you to more information.

 Originally published August 8, 2016